 With bacitracin, the risk to the fetus during pregnancy and to the newborn during breastfeeding is thought to be slight because bacitracin is applied topically and little of the drug is absorbed Drug Absorption Drug absorption is the movement of a drug into the bloodstream after administration.
 (See also Introduction to Administration and Kinetics of Drugs.)
 Absorption affects bioavailability—how quickly... read more into the bloodstream.
 However, its safety has not been established.
 The same is true for polymyxin B and colistin when they are applied topically.

 Polymyxin B and colistin should be taken by injection during pregnancy only when the benefits of treatment outweigh the risks.
 With polymyxin B, no harmful effects on the fetus have been observed in animal studies, but no well-designed studies have been done in pregnant women.
 With colistin, harmful effects on the fetus have been observed in animal studies.
-(See also Drug Use During Pregnancy Drug Use During Pregnancy More than 50% of pregnant women take prescription or nonprescription (over-the-counter) drugs or use social drugs (such as tobacco and alcohol) or illicit drugs at some time during pregnancy... read more .)
+(See also Drug Use During Pregnancy Safety of Medications During Pregnancy During pregnancy, women may need to take medications to treat new or existing health conditions.
+Also, certain vitamins are recommended during pregnancy.
+Before taking any medication (including... read more .)

 Whether use of polymyxin B or colistin by injection during breastfeeding is safe is unknown.
-(See also Drug Use During Breastfeeding Drug Use During Breastfeeding When mothers who are breastfeeding have to take a drug, they wonder whether they should stop breastfeeding.
-The answer depends on the following: How much of the drug passes into the milk Whether... read more .)
+(See also Drug Use During Breastfeeding Medication and Substance Use During Breastfeeding When women who are breastfeeding have to take a medication, they wonder whether they should stop breastfeeding.
+The answer depends on the following: How much of the medication passes into the... read more .)